tonysm/blog/source/_posts/2015-01-02-integrating-elasticsearch-with-your-laravel-app.markdown

 ## Basics about Elasticsearch (with a SQL comparison)

 So, in SQL we have a database with tables, which is like the structure of the data, and rows, which are the data itself (basically the values for the table structure).
-Translating this knowledge to Elasticsearch we have: indexes (like the database itself or schemas in some DBSM) and inside the indexes, we have types (like a database table) and we also have documents (like the database rows), which is the data itself.
+Translating this knowledge to Elasticsearch we have: indexes (like the database itself or schemas in some DBMS) and inside the indexes, we have types (like a database table) and we also have documents (like the database rows), which is the data itself.

 Elasticsearch is schema free.
 However, it is not schema-less, 'cause in order to have better query results, we have to use schemas to make the searches relevant.